PawanNayanajith/restaurant-decider-backend/README.md

 ## Prerequisites

-- Java Development Kit (JDK) installed on your system
+- Java Development Kit (JDK) Version 17 installed on your system
 - Maven build tool installed on your system
 - MySQL Database installed and configured ```(update MySQL properties in application.properties file as required)```